polar-app/polar-app/.journals/BURTON.md

     - DONE: NOW the main issue is that we're replicating to Firebase, and then the data is getting re-replicated BACK locally..

-    - The tag popover doesn't position itself properly to the left of the tab button
+    - DONE: The tag popover doesn't position itself properly to the left of the tab button

-    - Should flashcards have tags?
-        - Should objects inherit the tags of their parent?

-    - Should comments have tags?